Current inspections and reviews

 3. Is there sufficient crisis care accommodation to meet demand?

-A report on this review is anticipated to be available to the public in August 2024
+A report on this review is anticipated to be available to the public.

 All people in custody should be provided the opportunity to practice the religion, cultural or spiritual expression of their choice safely.
 This includes having the ability to practice any religious beliefs and access worship and faith-based groups and activities.
 Prison management should facilitate access to multi-faith services, and any artefacts, publications, clothing or foods necessary to allow individuals to maintain adherence to their religious lifestyle requirements.